 Conservation/educational organizations own over 3,500 acres in the county comprising approximately 0.6% of the county's total area.
-These organizations are primarily established with the intent of managing and maintaining woodlands and other natural features for the purpose of providing recreational, educational, opportunities, aesthetic and for the protection/preservation of natural resources.
+These organizations are primarily established with the intent of managing and maintaining woodlands and other natural features for the purpose of providing recreational, educational, or aesthetic opportunities, and for the protection/preservation of natural resources.
 School district property is also included in this section.
 Approximately 50% of conservation and educational organizational ownership is located in the Town of Winchester.
-Such ownership includes the Papoose Creek Hunting Club, which approximately 1,120 comprises acres.
-Conservation/educational organization property within the county primarily includes sportsman/hunting clubs, youth conservation camps, and association ownership.
+Such ownership includes the Papoose Creek Hunting Club, which comprises approximately 1.120 acres.
+Conservation/educational organization property within the county primarily includes sportsman/hunting clubs, youth and conservation association camps, ownership.